EngineerBug/Maze-Solver/README.md

 Therefore, it is arguable that if the maze were real, the time waisted by using BFS could be saved by the reduced time traversing the maze.

-#### Further Experimentation, Depth of Analysis or Discussion
+#### Further Experimentation, Depth of Analysis and Discussion

-I tested changing the order I added new nodes to the data-structure, for BFS this did not greatly affect the performance, likely because BFS will check all neighbours of a node sooner than DFS.
+I tested changing the order I added new nodes to the data-structure in each search algorithm, for BFS this did not greatly affect the performance, likely because BFS is almost gurenteed to check all of a nodes neighbours so the order is irrelevant.

 The time complexity of DFS was greatly improved by prioritising neighbours, this is likely because it led to branches pointing toward where the exit